-However, GameStop shares’ stratospheric rise slowed down when a popular trading app” Robinhood” limited GameStop shares on February 4.
+GameStop shares’ stratospheric rise slowed down when a popular trading app,” Robinhood,” limited GameStop shares on February 4.
 Traders were allowed to buy just one share of GameStop instead of five.
 Robinhood restriction infuriated the app users, and they started giving the app a one-star review.

-Politicians also raised their voices against halting the people from buying stocks.
 Rep. Rashida Tlaib called Robinhood’s move “beyond absurd” and called for a hearing on “Robinhood market manipulations.”
-She said that the app protects the hedge funds who used the stock market as a casino for their personal gains.
+She said that the app protects the hedge funds who used the stock market as a casino for their gains.

-Rep. AOC also called on Congress to probe the Robinhood app after restricting small investors from purchasing shares.
+AFTER RESTRICTING SMALL INVESTORS FROM PURCHASING SHARES, Rep. AOC also called on Congress to probe the Robinhood app.
 She also indicated to “support a hearing if necessary,” calling the Robinhood decision “unacceptable.”

 As a result of criticism, Robinhood reversed its decision and allowed users to purchase GameStop’s stocks.
-The company’s co-founder, Vlad Tenev, claimed that they did not have enough money, so they had to halt the trading to protect their firm and customers.
+The company’s co-founder, Vlad Tenev, claimed that they did not have enough money, so they had to stop trading from protecting their firm and customers.

 The new financial world is here.
 The Wall Street Bets app allows investors to see the big bets being made by hedge funds and other institutional players in real-time.
 Whether you are an activist, student, or just someone who wants a peek behind the curtain of high finance, this app has something for everyone.